Framework Category

 Does your organization conduct security reviews, analysis, or testing of internally developed software to identify vulnerabilities in design, code, and default configurations?

-This question assesses whether your organization has established processes to identify security weaknesses in software you develop before it reaches production.
+Reviewers want assurance that internally developed software is security-tested, with reviews and analysis to catch vulnerabilities in design, code, and default configurations before release.
 These processes might include code reviews, static/dynamic application security testing (SAST/DAST), threat modeling, or security-focused quality assurance testing.

 Has your organization conducted a comprehensive physical security assessment of all facilities housing critical computing assets within the past 12 months?